About Me, CyclistsHub.com, and Editorial Standards

 Riding it motivated me to work even harder to save more money for a “proper road bike.”
 In the meantime, I have bought basic equipment such as road cycling shoes, a jersey, a floor pump, tools, etc.

-I finally made it in 2016, two years after I got the Favorit road bike.
-I bought a Canyon Endurance road bike.
+I finally made it in 2016.
+Two years after I got my Favorit road bike, I bought a Canyon Endurance.
 I couldn’t be happier!

 The first road bike I bought

-And a few years later, I upgraded to YOELEO R12.
-My first carbon road bike with Shimano Ultegra Di2 groupset.
+A few years later, I upgraded to a YOELEO R12, my first carbon road bike with a Shimano Ultegra Di2 groupset.

 New Friends, Crashes, Stories, and Memories